piqoni/inxidents/README.md

 - **name**: Name of service, currently it needs to be unique for each service you check.
 - **endpoint**: HTTP/S endpoint
 - **frequency**:  Frequency of the health check, examples: "300ms", "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+- **expectedCode**: This is the expected http status code returned from the endpoint.
 - **httpMethod**: OPTIONAL - write POST if you are testing POST http Methods.
 - **containsString**: OPTIONAL - Check if given string exists in the response body.
 Value type, string: "FAQ"
 - **disableAlerts**: OPTIONAL - For some services one might want only the dashboard and not alerts, set true to those, default is false.